mitschabaude/fast-base64/README.md

 These turn out to be not faster than the single-threaded versions, irrespective of the number of workers, except for very large payloads (> 1MB) in the pure JS versions where 3-4 workers can provide a speed-up of 1.5-2x.
 Especially the WASM versions with threads are clearly slower.
 They also come with a larger bundle size and worse browser support.

 As far as I can tell, the added overhead of slicing up the input, messaging to the workers and back, and rejoining the results is bigger than the gains in performing the actual calculation.
-Base64 in WASM is simply already faster than some Browser-native functions that are involved, like `postMessage()`, `TextEncoder.encode()` and `Uint8Array.splice()`.
+Base64 in Wasm is simply already faster than some Browser-native functions that are involved, like `postMessage()`, `TextEncoder.encode()` and `Uint8Array.splice()`.

 ## Curious about Base64?

-In making this package, I tried many different approaches for base64 encoding, including using the native `atob()` and `btoa()` functions and native dataURI functionality.
-You can find 4 alternative encoding and 3 decoding methods here: https://github.com/mitschabaude/fast-base64/blob/main/base64-alternative.js
+In making this package, I tried many different approaches for base64 encoding, including using the native `atob()` and `btoa()` functions and native data URL functionality.
+You can find 4 alternative encoding and 3 decoding methods here: [./base64-alternative.js](https://github.com/mitschabaude/fast-base64/blob/main/base64-alternative.js)

-Turns out that one of the fastest bytes to base64 implementations in JS uses the good old FileReader API!
+Turns out that one of the fastest bytes to base64 implementations in JS uses the FileReader API 😮

 ```js
 async function toBase64DataUri(bytes) {